Werewolf-Leader/Currency_/README.md

 Customization

     You can customize the agent's name and endpoint.
-    Modify the currencies and thresholds to suit your requirements.
+    Modify the currencies and thresholds to suit your requirements
-    You can further extend the agent to use different external currency exchange rate APIs.

 License

 This Currency Exchange Rate Monitor and Email Alert Agent is provided under the MIT License.